Blood Blokes #4 is now available to pre-order!

-steveneverypony asked: Hi!
+steveneverypony said: Hi!
 I was wondering if you would be willing to give me some recommendations for any good British/European comics that most wouldn't see in the states.
 I'm asking because I'm looking to expand my horizons in terms of the stuff that is out there as well as build my collection heh.

 Heh.
 This has been sitting in my box for a while, and I’m going to take a quick shot.
 This will be off the top of my head, so apologies.
 And I’m going to limit to comics that were published primarily and originally in the UK.
 So - say - we’d get a British creator’s work for 2000AD but not their work for a US publisher.